Thinking and mind tools

 The Y Chart

-The Y Chart asks you to think about spaces and activities from three perspectives.
+The aim of the Y Chart is for students to think about environments from three perspectives.

-You can also add a fourth perspective of Smells or Tastes like (making an X chart).
+If it's appropriate to the content, you can also add a fourth perspective of Smells or Tastes like (forming an X chart).

-Moving people from being novices to experts requires more than knowledge and more than practice.
+It takes more than knowledge and practice to change a novice into an experts.
 Students become aware of the information being fed into their brains by their senses.
 This means not just 'seeing' but consciously observing, not just hearing but actively 'listening', etc.

-To do this properly requires deep thinking and understanding of not just the whats but of the whys.
+To do this properly, they'll need to think deeply about not just the whats but of the whys.
 It is particularly useful in the early stages of a task, to explore and define the task requirements.

 Before beginning any group work in the classroom a Y chart could be developed on effective group work; thus setting the scene for the expectations of cooperation and teamwork whilst working in groups.